matejhozlar/createrington-currency/README.md

 ### Backend Integration

-- Persistent account balances, deposits, withdrawals, and transactions are managed through a remote server API.
-- Requires a backend service with defined endpoints (see below).
+- **Persistent accounts & transactions:** All player balances, deposits, withdrawals and transfers are performed via HTTP requests to a remote server.
+Commands call endpoints such as `/currency/balance`, `/currency/pay`, `/currency/deposit`, `/currency/withdraw` and `/currency/top`.
+The mod caches JWT tokens and refreshes them periodically to authenticate requests
+- **Requires a backend API:** Without an API server the mod will not function.
+See the configuration section for setting API URLs.

 ### Currency Items

-- Physical money items in denominations: `$1`, `$5`, `$10`, `$20`, `$50`, `$100`, `$500`, `$1000`.
+- **Eight denominations:** `$1`, `$5`, `$10`, `$20`, `$50`, `$100`, `$500`, `$1000`.
-- Stackable, tradable, and usable in-world or via commands.
+- **Stackable and tradable:** Bills behave like regular items.
+You can deposit them to your account or withdraw them using commands or the ATM.
+- **Drop behaviour:** Certain hostile mobs can drop small bills when killed.
+Drop chances are configurable and scale with the `Capitalist Greed` enchantment (see below).

 ### Player Accounts

-- Secure, server-synced virtual accounts.
-- Data persists across servers that use the same backend.
+- **Server‑synced balances:** Each player has a unique account identified by their UUID.
+Balances are fetched from the backend using `/currency/balance`.
+Accounts persist across servers that point to the same API.
+- **Secure transactions:** The mod obtains a JWT token from the backend via the `/currency/login` endpoint and includes it in all authenticated requests.

 ### Economy Commands